assaqqaf/ctrjs/README.md

 ## Required features
  - Simple CRUD operations for address book
  - Authentication system.
+ - User can upload a display picture for each contact.
+ - Display picture should be resized to 200 * 200.

 ## Output
  - A GitHub repository link for the project.